Tutorial: Reconnaissance playbook

 Join the Community

-Have more questions, or an interest in discussing Azure ATP and related security with others?
-Join the Azure ATP Community today!
+Have more questions, or an interest in discussing Defender for Identity and related security with others?
+Join the Defender for Identity Community today!